ankitagarwal/moodle-scormreport_trends/README.md

 =====================
 * 2013050700 - First public release - 1.0
 * 2014032000 - Release for Moodle 2.7 - 1.1
+* 2014051204 - Release for Moodle 2.8 - 1.2 (Use autoloading, code cleanup, remove reportlib.php)

 About Author
 =====================